Open Source Alternatives

 Open source analysis in your inbox every Wednesday.

-You can self-host a CDN, a WAF, and a DNS server.
-You cannot self-host a global anycast network with 300+ points of presence.
-That's the product.
-The tools below cover the software layer.
-They do not cover the part where a packet from Singapore hits a server 12ms away.
+You can self-host a reverse proxy, a tunnel, and an edge cache.
+You cannot self-host a global anycast network with 300+ points of presence, and that is the product.
+The tools below cover the software layer: routing, TLS, tunneling into your network, and caching.
+They do not cover the part where a packet from Singapore hits a server 12ms away, and none of them is an authoritative DNS host.
 If you need that, pay Cloudflare.
-If you're serving one region or sitting behind one already, the OSS stack is fine.
+If you are serving one region or already sitting behind one, the OSS stack is fine.
+For object storage, the firewall, zero-trust access, or analytics, see the Cloudflare R2, Cloudflare WAF, Cloudflare Access, and Cloudflare Web Analytics pages, which are the ones with real replacements.